FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-Allergies in pets are frustrating to both the pet owner as well as the veterinarian.
+Allergies in dogs are frustrating to both the pet owner as well as the veterinarian.
 It is challenging to find the underlying cause, and often once the cause is identified, it is not something that can be removed from the environment so the dog continues to need ongoing allergy treatment.
-There are three basic categories of allergies in dogs — food allergies, flea bite allergies and environmental allergies.

-Food allergies are challenging because it could be any component of the food (even dyes or fillers can be allergens), although the most common allergens are proteins (chicken, beef, lamb, etc.).
+This is challenging because it could be any component of the food (even dyes or fillers can be allergens).
+Although the most common allergens are proteins (chicken, beef, lamb, etc.).
 In order to determine if food is causing the allergy, you must put the dog on a restricted novel protein or hypoallergenic limited ingredient diet for 6-8 weeks.

 During this period of time, you are essentially trying to flush all of the potential allergens out of the dog’s system.
-It is important to choose a food with a protein source that your dog has not been exposed to in the past.
+It is important to choose a food with a protein source.
+That your dog has not been exposed to in the past.
 I typically choose a rabbit and potato diet because most dogs have not eaten rabbit before.
 However, venison, salmon, kangaroo, and fish are all diets that are available.
-It is important when choosing the food that you look closely at the ingredient list to make absolutely sure there are no potential allergens anywhere in the food.
-Often things such as poultry digest, egg, beef broth, corn, wheat, or milk products can be found far down on the ingredient list and may interfere with the food trial.
+It is important when choosing the food that you look closely at the ingredient list.
+And to make absolutely sure there are no potential allergens anywhere in the food.
+Such as poultry digest, egg, beef broth, corn, wheat, or milk products can be found far down on the ingredient list.
+It may interfere with the food trial.

 Keep in mind that the allergy symptoms may or may not get better completely on the food trial.
 This is not the point of the trial, as often dogs have multiple allergies and an ongoing environmental or flea bite allergy can continue to cause the dog to have symptoms even if the food is controlling one aspect of the dog’s allergy.

-Flea bite allergies are very common in areas where there are fleas.
-The dog develops a hypersensitivity reaction to the flea’s saliva so when even one or two fleas bite the dog, there is an intense allergic response, usually centered on the top of the back and tail.
-Flea bite allergies are often the cause of hot spots in dogs.
+This type of allergy is very common in areas where there are fleas.
+The dog develops a hypersensitivity allergic reaction to the flea’s saliva so when even one or two fleas bite the dog, there is an intense allergic response, usually centered on the top of the back and tail.
+Flea bite dog allergies are often the cause of hot spots in dogs.
 The good news is that fleas are much more manageable since the advent of the newer brand name topical flea controls that are available.
 Any dog that has skin allergies should be placed on a high-quality year-round topical flea control product that is applied every four weeks, whether fleas have been seen on the dog or not, to prevent the possibility of fleas compounding the allergy problem.

 Environmental allergies include seasonal pollens from trees, grasses and flowers as well as environmental mold spores and house dust mites.
+It can produce atopic dermatitis or allergic reactions.
 These are by far the most common allergies and also the most frustrating to diagnose and treat.
-There are allergy tests for dogs available just as there are for people: There is both a blood test that can be performed at your regular veterinarian as well as a skin test, which can only be performed at a veterinary dermatologist specialist.
-There is controversy as to which test is the “best” for diagnosing allergies.
+There are allergy tests for dogs available just as for people.
+Both a blood test that can be performed at your regular veterinarian and a skin test, which can only be performed at a veterinary dermatologist specialist.
+There is controversy about which test is the “best” for diagnosing allergies.

-Cyclosporine is the current recommended long-term medication for the management of allergies but it does not help all dogs and is a relatively expensive medication.
-Topical medicated shampoos, conditioners and sprays can all help manage the itching to a mild degree and help remove the offending allergens but are unlikely to help dogs with severe cases.
+Cyclosporine is the current recommended long-term medication for the management of allergies.
+But it does not help all dogs and is a relatively expensive medication.
+Topical medicated shampoos, conditioners, and sprays can all help manage the itching to a mild degree.
+It helps remove the offending allergens but are unlikely to help dogs with severe cases.